sindresorhus/Defaults/readme.md

 ## Related

+- [Preferences](https://github.com/sindresorhus/Preferences) - Add a preferences window to your macOS app in minutes
 - [LaunchAtLogin](https://github.com/sindresorhus/LaunchAtLogin) - Add "Launch at Login" functionality to your macOS app
 - [DockProgress](https://github.com/sindresorhus/DockProgress) - Show progress in your app's Dock icon
 - [Gifski](https://github.com/sindresorhus/gifski-app) - Convert videos to high-quality GIFs on your Mac